 I’m on the third and uppermost floor now.
 My room is at the far end of hall.
 As I walk toward my room, I pass the third floor’s shared bathroom on the right, midway down the hall.
 Glancing quickly into the bathroom, I continue on down to my room.
 Approaching my room I see that over the door of my room is an EMERGENCY EXIT sign with an arrow pointing into my room.
 Unlocking the old lock with my skeleton key, I open the door and curiously enter.
 Inside and against the wall to the right are two twin beds.
 Both of the beds have drastically sagging mattresses.
 Upon further observation I can see the old springs which span the bed frame revealed under the curling up corners of the thin, worn out mattresses.
 Just looking at these beds, I can almost hear groaning sounds from the ghostly essence of previous victims who tried to sleep in them.
 Matching lime green tuck and rolled naugahyde plastic head boards are screwed to the wall behind each bed.
 The headboards are obviously hand made by some amateur.
 The headboard on the left features a huge burn hole about the size and shape of a flaming basketball.
 This charred sponge rubber stuffing and melted naugahyde is a telltale sign that someone had nearly cremated themselves there while smoking in bed.
 Upon further investigation I notice that the window straight ahead, on the opposite wall from the door also has an EMERGENCY EXIT sign over it.
 [It’s comforting to know that in case of a fire, all the panicking occupants of the third floor will be racing through my room fighting to be the first to the exit.]
 There’s a fire escape landing just outside the window.
 Next to the window to the right is an old porcelain bathroom sink attached loosely to the wall.
 The sink is dubiously hanging there pulled away from the wall.
 It’s weight is held in place mostly by ancient looking cast iron plumbing underneath.
 I set down my luggage on the un-carpeted cracked and aged linoleum floor and walk over to the sink.
 To my surprise, in the sink, I discover a half eaten sandwich.
 Trying to find some humor in all of this I think to myself, “Awfully nice of someone to leave me a snack”….Not!

-A Loo With A View From The Top (WARNING: SENSITIVE MATERIAL / some very minor exaggeration)
+A Loo With A View From The Top (WARNING: SENSITIVE MATERIAL / some very minor embellishment)

 Inside the bathroom on the left is a big old claw foot bathtub.
-To the right is a very large wooden platform spanning the depth of the bathroom from wall to wall and about 18” high from the surface of the antique hex dot tile floor.
-Atop that platform is another tall wooden platform and mounted to that platform is an antique Porcelain toilet with a large brass pipe connected to a gravity fed pull chain flushing tank mounted near the 13 foot ceiling.
-The front edge of the toilet comes to within an inch of that second (top) platform.
-The toilet is too high to reach from the first platform making it impossible for a man to stand and urinate into the toilet without either A) climbing onto the top platform, straddling the bowl and aiming backward or, B) sitting on the toilet to urinate.
-I need to do more than just urinate, so I climb up on to the first platform and lower my pants in preparation to sit on the toilet.
-Oh oh (I think to myself) the toilet is still another platform up and it’s impossible to raise my foot onto the second platform with my pants down around my ankles.
+To the right is a very large wooden platform spanning the depth of the bathroom from wall to wall.
+The height of this restroom rostrum is about 18” high from the surface of the antique hex dot tile floor.
+Atop that platform is yet another tall wooden tribune and mounted to it is an antique Porcelain toilet with a large brass pipe connected to a gravity fed pull chain flushing tank mounted near the 13' tall ceiling.
+Now imagine this; The front edge of the toilet comes to within one inch of that second (top) platform.
+The toilet is too high to reach from the first platform making it impossible for a man to stand and urinate into the toilet without either A) climbing onto the top platform, with his back to the toilet, swing one leg over the target receptacle, straddling the bowl and aiming backward or, B) sitting on the toilet to urinate.
+I need to do more than just urinate, so I climb up on to the first platform and lower my trousers in preparation to sit on the toilet.
+Oh oh!
+(I think to myself) the toilet is still another level up and it’s impossible to raise my foot onto the uppermost elevation with my pants down around my ankles.
 Hmmmm, I haven’t been this puzzled about the art of toileting since I was a toddler and I didn’t expect to have this sort of bathroom challenge for many decades to come.

 Now, half naked and in unfamiliar territory, I begin my ascent to the top of “Mt.
 Loo“.
-Now climbing , a cold breeze whips past by butt cheeks as I step onto first and then the second challenging platform.
+As I'm climbing , a cold breeze whips past by butt cheeks as I step onto the first or what I call the "base camp" level and then the second challenging ascension to the pinnacle platform.
 The air is thin up here now and I feel a bit drained, but I can see the summit and I’m determined to go on.
 EUREKA!!
-VICTORY (or so I think).
-Now standing at the edge of the summit, I am standing on one side of the toilet facing the wall that’s behind the commode, knowing that one false move [while attempting to turn around] could send me crashing all the way back down onto that cold tile floor so very far below.
+VICTORY! (or so I think).
+I'm now standing at the edge of the precipice, I am perched on one side of the porcelain tabernacle facing the wall that’s behind the commode, knowing that one false move [while attempting to turn around] could send me crashing all the way back down onto that cold tile floor so very far below.
 “I MUST REMAIN CALM!”
 (I tell myself).
-I take a long slow breath and after regaining my composure, with sweaty palms, I firmly grasp the brass pipe of the flusher tank tightly and in one swift motion UUUHHHH!!, I quickly turn around to face forward while throwing my back and head forcefully against the back wall!
+I take a long slow breath and after regaining my composure, with sweaty palms, I firmly grasp the brass pipe of the flusher tank tightly and in one swift motion UUUHHHH!!, I quickly spin around to face forward while forcefully throwing my back and head against the back wall!
 SMACK!
-Now, with my back and head tightly hugging the wall and with a death grip on the pipe, I freeze in that position for a few moments to regain my composure.
+Now, with my back and head tightly hugging the wall and with a death grip on the pipe!
+My heart pounding, my breaths heaving, I freeze in that position for more than a few moments to regain my composure.
 WHHEEEW!..I breath a sigh of relief and re-establish that tight grip on the pipe.
 I still have to straddle the bowl.
 Closing my eyes tightly I take a deep breath WHHOOOOP! and swing my right leg over the toilet.
 Swoosh!

 OKAY, OKAY, OKAY!!
 I am OKAY!
-Now standing straddling the toilet, I've got both hands firmly gripping the brass pipe behind me.
+Now standing straddling the toilet, I've still got both hands firmly gripping the brass pipe behind me.
 OH MY GOSH!!
 I CAN'T BELIEVE IT!
-I'M STANDING AT THE TOP!
+I'M STANDING AT THE TOP!...
 I MADE IT!

 Now I feel invincible!.... indestructible....
 I feel daring!
 I decide I'm going to release my grip on the pipe and stand up here with my arms stretched out to my sides in a Victorious display of bravery and human achievement...
 A celebration of my successful ascent to the summit of Mount Loo!
 The slop pot with the highest elevation from a bathroom floor in the world!

 Oh oh!
 I soon realize that I can no longer bask in the glory!
 I have business to do!
-Slowly and cautiously I bend my knees bracing my body weight with both hands on the toilet seat until I feel the ice cold toilet seat make contact. .....BURRR......Now seated, I realize I'm still not out of the woods!
-I'm finally sitting on the john, but there is no platform surface in front of the toilet and my toes can’t quite reach the edge of the platform on either side!
+Slowly and cautiously I bend my knees bracing my body weight with both hands on the toilet seat until I feel the ice cold surface of the toilet seat make contact. .....BURRR......Now seated, I realize I'm still not out of the woods!
+I'm finally sitting on the john, but there is no platform surface in front of the toilet for my feet, and my toes can’t quite reach the edge of the platform on either side!